mintlu8/bevy_defer/README.md

 takes at least 2 frames to complete, since queries are deferred and cannot resolve immediately.

-To complete the task faster, try using `futures::join!` or `futures_lite::future::zip` to run these queries concurrently.
+To complete the task faster, try use `futures::join!` or `futures_lite::future::zip` to run these queries concurrently.

 ```rust